Feeling Stressed by Other Parents?

 We’re so worried about our children’s future, much more than our parents were when we were teenagers.
 When I ask school counselors what has changed over the past 10 years, they all tell me there is a lot more anxiety.

-So parents of teenagers feel pressure, then turn around and pressure our teenagers?
+So stressed parents turn around and pressure their teens.
 How can we break the cycle?

 It’s helpful to find at least one down-to-earth, old fashioned friend, especially someone with an older child.
 Don’t